h-mp/UnitConverter/README.md

 7. **'Temperature must be greater than or equal to -459.67°F'**
   - Thrown by the `convertTemperature` method when the Fahrenheit temperature is below the absolute freezing point.

+## Contribution

+### Contributing
+We welcome contributions to the Unit Converter Module!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
+4. Submit a pull request with a detailed description of your changes.

+### Bug Reports
+If you encounter any bugs or issues, please report them by creating an issue on the [Issues page](https://github.com/h-mp/L2/issues).
+Please provide as much detail as possible.